 What illnesses can TCVM treat?

-- Alleviating pain in musculoskeletal problems: Arthritis, slipped disk and more
+1. Alleviating pain in musculoskeletal problems: Arthritis, slipped disc and more

 Because acupuncture pinpoints the nervous system by stimulating blood flow and hormone release, acupuncture is particularly effective for musculoskeletal problems such as joint degeneration (such as hip joint replacement, osteoarthritis) to reduce pain.
 Other conditions that have seen positive results from adopting TCVM approaches are: recovering from a slipped disk or herniated disk.
 Often prescribed as pain-killing medications for first-line treatment in cats, TCVM methods such as acupuncture or herbal medicines can offer low-risk ways to aid pain alleviation.